saumyaborwankar/Wine-variety/README.md

 6) Removed the stopwords but kept the year as string.
 7) Used TFIDF vectorization for this 'new' column.
 8) Extracted variety column and stored in variable.
-9) Made model from dense layers.
+9) Made model from dense layers and also applied 5-KFold crossvalidation.
 10) Fitted the model and predicted the test cases.
 ## Features used
 Features used = country, review_title, review_description, designation, province, region_1, winery, year.